ngtquynh/PhoneAuthentication/README.md

   and run the default one for the back-end on the URL `http://localhost:9000/`.
 To see and track the stored inputs, we run  `http://localhost:9000/users/`.

 - Here we are ready to pass in the front-end a phone number.
 We only need to input `Phone Number` first to have the function `CreateNewAccessCode` generates a random 6-digits code and adds it to the database.
-For example, the default data for `users` database is:
+For example, the default JSON for `users` database is:

    ``{"success":true,"users":[{"phone":"1234567890","code":"763839"}]}``